Clustering multivariate functional data using unsupervised binary trees: Model and methodology

 Moreover,

 Each $c_j$ has a centered Gaussian distribution and, for any $i,j\geq 1$,

 \end{lemma}

-\begin{remark} Lemma \ref{lemma:c_j} shows that, no matter what the user's choice may be for workable orthonormal basis $\{\psi_j\}_{j \geq 1}$, the clusters will be preserved after expressing the realizations of the process into this basis.
-However, depending on the aim, some bases might be more suitable than another. \end{remark}
+\begin{remark} Despite the Gaussian assumption for the $\xi_j$, the model \eqref{eq:mixture_curve} is quite general because there is practically no assumption concerning the basis $\{\phi_j\}_{j \geq 1}$.
+Lemma \ref{lemma:c_j} shows that, no matter what the user's choice may be for the orthonormal basis $\{\psi_j\}_{j \geq 1}$, the clusters will be preserved after expressing the realizations of the process into this basis.
+However, depending on the objective, some bases might be more suitable than another. \end{remark}